 At the top of the page, users who are paying for Pro features can activate their accounts.
 To use the free version, just scroll past this section.

-When you come to the ‘Select content using’ section, you should leave the default ‘WP Template’ option selected.
+In the ‘Select content using’ section, you should leave the default ‘WP Template’ option selected.

-If you find that the ‘Print’ and ‘PDF’ icons are not being displayed on your website, then you should come back and try one of the other options.
+If you find that the ‘Print’ and ‘PDF’ icons are not being displayed on your WordPress website, then you should come back and try one of the other options.

-You may need to try a few alignment options to find one that looks best.
+Here, feel free to try a few alignment options to find one that looks best.

 You could show the print button only for specific categories by entering them in the box labeled ‘Specific categories to show on.’
-Simply click that box, and then you can select the categories you want from a drop-down menu.
+Simply click that box, and then you can select the categories you want from a dropdown menu.

-Advanced users can also add the button directly to their theme templates using a code snippet, or add a shortcode anywhere within a post, page, or widget-ready area.
+You can also add the plugin’s shortcode anywhere within a post, page, or widget-ready area.

 Don’t forget to click ‘Save Options’ at the bottom to save your changes.